Home > Outdoor > Hunt & Fish

 Hunting backpacks are a personal choice.
 They must carry very specific items and, in the case of big-game packs, handle massive loads of meat after a kill.
 But they must remain light and nimble for use while hunting.

-We’ve spoken with hunters and field-tested several packs to suss out the top hunting backpacks on the market.
+We’ve field-tested more than 20 and spoken with dozens of hunters to suss out the top hunting backpacks on the market.
 To choose the best backpacks for hunting, I and other editors used them in the field, primarily in Colorado and Montana for elk and mule deer hunting.
 We also tested packs whitetail hunting in the midwest and have used several models for long-distance overnight hikes in the off-season.
 Most of the packs on this list have been through more than one season.

-This article focuses on larger packs meant to haul meat and gear in the backcountry.
+This article focuses on larger packs meant to haul meat and gear in the backcountry, although we do have a few smaller models listed here for whitetail hunting.
 For those who just need a daypack, check out this link.
 For the rest of you, there are a lot of options, and the attributes of a good pack can be found in many brands.
 At the bottom of this review, I’ve noted a few things to look for in our buyer’s guide for frequently asked questions, and I’ve also added a comparison chart to help you steer your decision-making.

 Pros